microsoft/AppSource/Microsoft Hosted Test Drive/Setup-your-Azure-subscription-for-Dynamics365-Microsoft-Hosted-Test-Drives.md

     * Add-MsolRoleMember -RoleObjectId fe930be7-5e62-47db-91af-98c3a49a38b1 -RoleMemberObjectId $sp.ObjectId -RoleMemberType servicePrincipal <br /> ![](https://github.com/Microsoft/AppSource/blob/patch-1/Images/Connect_MsolService.PNG)

 5. Add the above created Azure App as an application user to your Test Drive CRM instance.
-     * Add a new user or take an existing user from Azure AD.
-Copy the username value
+     * Add a new user in Azure Active Directory.
+Only Name and Username (belong to same tenant) values are required to create this user, leave the other fields as default.
+Copy the username value.
      * Login to CRM instance and navigate to Setting -> Security -> Users
      * Change the view to Application Users
      * Add a new User (Ensure the form is Application user form)